Arlene Sierra2022 Virginia B. Toulmin Foundation Orchestral Commission Recipient

 Connect With MeFacebook

-Arlene Sierra’s League commission KISKADEE WILL BE PREMIERED BY the Detroit Symphony Orchestra and conductor Kevin John Edusei on October 19-21, 2023.
+Arlene Sierra’s League commission KISKADEE Was PREMIERED BY the Detroit Symphony Orchestra and conductor Kevin John Edusei on October 19-21, 2023.

 Louisiana Philharmonic Orchestra and music director designate Matthew Kraemer on January 25, 2024.